isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-graphs/c-chg-graph-disp.md

 ---
 description: By default, graph visualizations display bars, but you can easily display the bars as lines and vice versa.
-seo-description: By default, graph visualizations display bars, but you can easily display the bars as lines and vice versa.
-seo-title: Change a graph display
 solution: Analytics
 title: Change a graph display
 topic: Data workbench